 The industrial revolution of the 18th and 19th century created the basis for many new technological developments.
 One of them was the invention of the railway.
 It all began with the steam engine.
-Between 1765 and 1784 the Englishman James Watt succeeded in converting thermal energy into kinetic energy.
+Between 1765 and 1784 the Scottish James Watt succeeded in converting thermal energy into kinetic energy.
 With this invention for the first time an untiring source of power for driving machines was available.
 Read more...

 Early on it was tried to use steam engines also for the propulsion of vehicles.
 But the first attempts failed due to the highly unfavorable weight / power proportion.
 The first breakthrough came in 1804 when the Welshman James Trevithik succeeded in setting a mine railway in motion by means of a steam engine.
 The merit for building the first, fully functional railway is generally attributed to George Stephenson, who opened his first railway line in 1822 in County Durham between Stockton and Darlington.
 In Germany the steam railway era started in 1835 with the line Nuremberg - Fürth.
 The first locomotive used there, the “Adler“ (“Eagle“), was also built by George Stephenson.